jasminestudios/jasminestudios.github.io/better-player/index.md

   <img src="/Resources/better-player/mac-setup-02.png" width="720"/>

-3. It opens following warning.
+3. Safari will open the following warning.
 Because of the way Better Player for Youtube works, the Better Player for Youtube extension needs to have permission to access to the website.
 Better Player for Youtube does NOT collect any of your data.
 Please refer [Privacy Policy](#privacy-policy) for details.

   <img src="/Resources/better-player/mac-setup-03.png" width="180"/>